cloudfence/opnsense-wazuh/README.md

   </rule>
 ```

-_In the example above I've created a rule using the id `3357` from  the Postfix ruleset to block any offender IP that matches 3 times within 3 hours._
+_In the example above, I've created a rule using the id `3357` from the Postfix ruleset to block any offender IP that matches 3 times within 3 hours._

 Edit the ossec.conf - `/var/ossec/etc/ossec.conf`: